yangymargaret/REUNION/README.md

   By default we use the peak-TF associations predicted by Unify as input.
 ReDiscover can also take peak-TF associations predicted by other methods as input.
 In that case, pleaes provide the name of the corresponding method.

-- --tf: the name of the TF for which to predict peak-TF links, for example, EBF1; or a file containing the names of the TFs to query, with one TF per line, default = -1
+- --tf: the name of the TF for which to predict peak-TF links, for example, ATF3; or a file containing the names of the TFs to query, with one TF name per line, default = -1

+  If there are multiple TFs to query, please use a .txt file to include the TF names, with one TF name per line

 - --input_link: the file containing the peak-TF associations predicted by Unify or the specified external method for a given TF

   Please provide the file as a tab-delmited .txt file which contains at least two columns: ['pred','score'] and with the peak positions are rownames.
 Each row represents the predicted association between the corresponding peak and the given TF by the external method. 'pred' represents binary prediction: 1: peak contains binding site, 0: without binding site; 'score' represents the association score of the peak-TF link estimated by the external method.
 If the association scores are inavailable, please leave this column blank.

   Optionally, if the motif scores of the given TF in each peak based on motif scanning results are available, please include them using an addtional column named 'motif_score'.

+  If there are multiple TFs to query, as specified by the argument 'tf', please prepare a peak-TF association file as described above for each TF with the file name: $TF_name.link.txt and placed the files into one directory, and use the path of the directory to specify 'input_link'.

 - --output_dir: the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TF, default = 'output_file'